A close up of groom and bride holding hands with champagne on their wedding day

 3. FINALISE YOUR WEDDING REGISTRY

 One of the most exciting tasks on a wedding planning checklist is to finalise the wedding registry and select the gifts you’d like from guests.
-If using a wedding registry service like Wedding Planning Company, you will have already been into the showroom to browse a vast selection of gift options.
-At this point, it’s just about finalising your curated list.
+If using a wedding registry service like The Wedding Present Company, you will have hopefully had your complementary appointment already to browse a vast selection of options and pick the best wedding gifts for you.
+At this point, it’s probably just about finalising your curated list, but it's not too late to access our free expert advice if you're yet to experience our incredible service.

 Bride and groom during their wedding at townhall